-Other adverse effects
+Other adverse effects Product:

-no data available

-Product:

-Additional ecological information

-: Product is a mixture of non-volatile components, which are not expected to be released to air in any significant quantities.
-Not expected to have ozone depletion potential, photochemical ozone creation potential or global warming potential.
+Additional ecological information Does not have ozone depletion potential, photochemical ozone creation potential or global warming potential.
+Product is a mixture of non-volatile components, which will not be released to air in any significant quantities under normal conditions of use.

 Poorly soluble mixture.